hunter-teacher-cert/work_csci70900-ischeff/meth1/lessonplans/lesson1/readme.md

 Concatenation

 ## Lesson objective:
-Students will be able to concatenate Strings and concatenate Strings and integers.
+Students will be able to concatenate different data types.

 ### Aim:
-How can we concatenate different primitive types?
+How can we concatenate different data types?

 ### Vocab:
 Concatenate, concatenation, String, variable, primitive, data type